Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Large-order corrections

 where the coefficients $b_n$ represent the coefficients of $g^n$ in $F(B,g)$ when $B=N + 1/2$.
 For the ground state ($N = 0$), the first three of the coefficients read

-We validate our results by comparing the ratios of the exact coefficients obtained from the Bender-Wu Mathematica package \cite{Sulejmanpasic:2016fwr} in the ground state perturbative series with those obtained from the leading order prediction Eq.(\ref{real_instanton:large_order_prediction_leading}) as well as the leading order plus fluctuation terms as specified in Eq.(\ref{real_instanton:large_order_prediction}).
-Fig~\ref{Fig:real_instanton_comparison} illustrates that the significant improvement of the numerical results can be achieved by including the fluctuation terms, starting from the very early terms of the series.
-Already at $n=20$, our results show a ratio of 0.995 while excluding the fluctuation terms results in a ratio of 0.845.
-This result further confirms our main finding Eq. (\ref{generalPNP}) and demonstrates the power of resurgence in generating the instanton fluctuation terms exclusively from perturbative information, thereby generating the large order correction terms of the perturbative series.
+We validate our results by comparing the ratios of the exact coefficients obtained from the Bender-Wu \textit{Mathematica} package \cite{Sulejmanpasic:2016fwr} in the ground state perturbative series with those obtained from the leading order prediction Eq.~(\ref{real_instanton:large_order_prediction_leading}) as well as the leading order plus fluctuation terms as specified in Eq.~(\ref{real_instanton:large_order_prediction}).
+Figure~\ref{Fig:real_instanton_comparison} illustrates that the significant improvement of the numerical results can be achieved by including the fluctuation terms, starting from the very early terms of the series.
+We compare leading order results with subleading and sub-subleading results.
+Already at $n=20$, our results show a ratio of 0.998 at sub-subleading order while excluding the fluctuation terms results in a ratio of 0.858.
+This result further confirms our main finding, Eq.~(\ref{generalPNP}), and demonstrates the power of resurgence in generating the instanton fluctuation terms exclusively from perturbative information, thereby generating the large-order correction terms of the perturbative series.